Crisis in Six Scenes: Development

 The deal with Allen was seen as giving Amazon a possible advantage in its competition with Netflix and television networks.
 The series was announced within days of Amazon winning the Golden Globe Award for the comedy-drama Transparent, another original series.
 Allen had last written new material for television in the 1950s, when he wrote for Sid Caesar.

 In a May 2015 interview, Allen said that progress on the series had been "very, very difficult" and that he had "regretted every second since I said OK".
 Allen has said of the series, "I don't know how I got into this.
 I have no ideas and I'm not sure where to begin.
 My guess is that Roy Price [the head of Amazon Studios] will regret this."

 Casting

 In January 2016, it was announced that the series would star Allen, Elaine May and Miley Cyrus, and that shooting would begin in March.
 In February 2016, it was announced that John Magaro and Rachel Brosnahan had joined the cast.
-In March 2016, Michael Rapaport, Becky Ann Baker, Margaret Ladd, Joy Behar, Rebecca Schull, David Harbour and Christine Ebersole had joined the cast of the series.
+In March 2016, Michael Rapaport, Becky Ann Baker, Margaret Ladd, Joy Behar, Rebecca Schull, David Harbour, and Christine Ebersole had joined the cast of the series.

 Filming

-For about three weeks in early 2016, filming for the six episodes took place at 508 Scarborough Road, in Briarcliff Manor, New York.
+For approximately three weeks in early 2016, filming for the six episodes took place at 508 Scarborough Road, in Briarcliff Manor, New York.